AppCron/ACInteractor/README.md

     }
 }
 ```
-When executing an request make sure to set an closure for error handling on its **onError** property.
+When executing a request make sure to set a closure for error handling on its **onError** property.

 ## Extended Completion Handlers
 It is not necessary to use the default completion and error handlers.
 You can add custom completion closures, like **onUpdate(UpdateResponse)**, or custom error closures, like **onExtendedError(ExtendedError)**.
 This can be either done by adding them as properties to specific request or by subclassing **InteractorRequest**.